think-root/content-maestro/README.md

 ## Description

-So, _content-maestro_ is a part of [content-alchemist](https://github.com/think-root/content-alchemist), essentially an app that schedules requests to various integrations, which then publish content.
-Got it!
-Do you need help with setup, debugging, or extending its functionality?
+This app is a part of [content-alchemist](https://github.com/think-root/content-alchemist), essentially an app that schedules requests to various integrations, which then publish content.

 ### Technology Stack